 Journey into this year's Best Picture Oscar nominees in this discussion of why each film was nominated and which is the odds-on favorite to emerge victorious.
 Clips and background information about all nominated films will be shared, and a discussion of the Academy's voting process and habits will lend perspective to choosing the likely winner.
 Oscar history, trivia, and other major categories will also be covered!
 It's a lively, insightful and fun hour-long lecture that’s not to be missed!
 Attendees are encouraged to see as many of the nominated films as possible before the lecture.
 Note: This presentation can only be done in Feb./March 2024.

 The Oscars: Aftermath

 A day after the Oscars: What happened, why, and are you kidding me?
 We’ll explain why the winners won, why the losers lost, and other highs and lows from Hollywood’s biggest night.
-Note: This is not a formal lecture; it is an informal reflection in which Dan Hudak shares his thoughts on the big night and answers questions.
+Note: This is not a formal lecture; it is an informal reflection on the big night that includes time for audience questions.

 Breakout Roles: The Movies That Made The Stars Part I

 They all had to start somewhere.
 This hour-long lecture looks at the early hits of Hollywood’s biggest stars, and examines what, if any, qualities were on display early on that would become their iconic trademarks.
 Clips from the breakout roles of Marilyn Monroe, Audrey Hepburn, Barbra Streisand and more will be shared as we attempt to answer the question: What makes a star?